I live in London but right now I am not seeing much more of this amazing city than my couch.

 In addition to a wonderfully curated range of designers in all areas, Liberty is most famous for its iconic prints.
 Their amazing prints have been revived for the modern world and are on everything from gorgeous silk pajamas to my favourite, the travel cosmetics bag.

 Tourists got to Harrods, Londoners go to Selfridges.
 From the hottest designers to the world’s biggest and most exciting cosmetics and skincare floor to its amazing food area Selfridges is one of my London happy places.
 Experience the yellow at home with some online shopping.

 Speaking of cosmetics, Kate Moss’ buddy Charlotte Tilbury is the London lady’s make up of choice with its innovative products that bring to life dewy skin and smoky eyes!
 If Charlotte Tilbury doesn’t have it Space NK will.
 These fabulous stores stock the hottest new and classic beauty brands.

 For a wonderful mix of the classic and the eccentric check out London perfume brand Penhaligons.
 Their gorgeous sample box is one of my favourite things to buy as a gift.

-And finally, my favorite London shoe brand is the fantastic Lucy Choi.
-Her uncle is Jimmy Choo.
-Lucy is the quintessential Londoner and her gorgeous shoes are made in Italy.
 They are a great mid-price point between Jimmy Choo and LK Bennett.
 And best of all they are actually really comfortable!